 Before we move on to the next step, we want to assure you that the security of your revenue and property is our top priority.

-- We also offer a variety of options and products to help you minimise the risk and impact of cancellations while making your property more attractive to potential guests.
-For example if you are already using Payments by Booking.com you get immediate access to Smart Flex Reservations.
+- We also offer a variety of options and products to help you minimize the risk and impact of cancellations while making your property more attractive to potential guests.
+For example, if you’re already using Payments by Booking.com, you get immediate access to Smart Flex Reservations.

 Booking.com offers different payment methods for guests, including online payments, virtual credit cards, and cash payments.
 Online payments are the most common and secure method where guests pay through Booking.com and the property receives the funds.

-Payments by Booking.com is a solution that facilitates all guest payments for you according to your preferred policy.
+Payments by Booking.com facilitates all guest payments for you according to your preferred policy.
 Depending on your property’s payment settings, you’ll receive payouts by bank transfer for all your reservations made on our platform.
-Note: your eligibility for Payments by Booking.com depends on several factors, such as your property location.
+Note: Your eligibility for Payments by Booking.com depends on several factors, such as your property’s location.

-If you are not using Payments by Booking.com, or if you are located outside of EEA*, to access a guest's credit card details on the extranet, follow these steps: log in, go to Reservations, select the guest's name or reservation number, click View credit card details.
+If you aren’t using Payments by Booking.com or are located outside of the EEA*, follow these steps to access a guest's credit card details on the Extranet: Log in, go to Reservations, select the guest's name or reservation number, then click View credit card details.

-If you are using Payments by Booking.com in EEA*, you won't need to validate credit cards yourself and you will automatically benefit from our new card validation and fee collection solution.
+If you’re using Payments by Booking.com in the EEA*, you won't need to validate credit cards yourself and will automatically benefit from our new card validation and fee collection solution.

-Once a guest makes a booking, it cannot be rejected.
+Once a guest makes a booking, it can’t be rejected.
 Guests may be able to cancel through a link in their confirmation email or their Booking account, depending on policies.

-To cancel a Booking.com reservation free of charge after a guest request, log in to the extranet, select the reservation in your Reservations tab, click "Request to cancel reservation", choose a reason, and click send.
-Wait for the guest to accept, and once they do, you and the guest will receive a cancellation email.
-In case a cancellation fee applies, guests have to manage their reservation directly via the booking confirmation or their Booking.com account.
+To cancel a Booking.com reservation free of charge after a guest request, log in to the Extranet, select the reservation under the Reservations tab, click "Request to cancel reservation," select a reason, and click “Send.”
+Once the guest accepts, you and the guest will receive a cancellation email.
+If a cancellation fee applies, guests have to manage their reservation directly via the booking confirmation or their Booking.com account.

 Booking.com charges commission for confirmed stays.
-However, commission is not charged if you waive the cancellation fee for partially refundable and non-refundable bookings, the guest doesn't arrive and the no-show fee is waived, or the guest’s credit card is invalid.
+However, commission isn’t charged if you waive the cancellation fee for partially refundable and non-refundable bookings, if the guest doesn't arrive and the no-show fee is waived, or the guest’s credit card is invalid.

-Booking.com offers two damage policy options for hosts: a deposit collected directly by the partner, and a damage program facilitated by Booking.com, which manages the payment process and contacts guests about damages.
+Booking.com offers two damage policy options for hosts: a deposit collected directly by the partner or a damage program facilitated by Booking.com, which manages the payment process and contacts guests about damages.

-If a guest behaves inappropriately or engages in misconduct during their stay at your property, you should report it immediately to Booking.com's customer service team.
+If a guest behaves inappropriately or engages in misconduct at your property, you should report it immediately to Booking.com's customer service team.